Parnassius tianschanicus

 Parnassius tianschanicus, the large keeled Apollo, is a high-altitude butterfly.
 It is a member of the snow Apollo genus (Parnassius) of the swallowtail family, Papilionidae.

 Range

 It is found in Uzbekistan, Tajikistan and Kyrgyzstan.
-Afghanistan, Pakistan, south-western China and Xinjiang, reported from northern India (Jammu and Kashmir) by some authors by mistake.
+Afghanistan, Pakistan, south-western China and Xinjiang, and reported from northern India (Jammu and Kashmir) by some authors by mistake.

 Status

 Locally very common but generally a rare butterfly.
 It is declining due to changes in its habitat and is thus considered to be vulnerable.
 More information is needed on this species.